Public holidays 2020 in Singapore

 For the rebels out there who want to get away from the relentless questions about your degree and love life, or bank-breaking angbao giving, Chinese New Year would make a great window of escape for a short vacay.
 The public holiday falls on a Saturday with an off-in-lieu on Monday this year.
 Take leave on Friday or Tuesday and you’ll get 4 days off just like that.

-The trick here is to find a nearby destination that’s not celebrating Chinese New Year as well because 1) you don’t want to spend half your holidays on the plane and 2) you don’t want to face closed shops or overcrowded areas.
+The trick here is to find a nearby destination that’s not celebrating Chinese New Year as well because 1) you don’t want to spend half your public holidays on the plane and 2) you don’t want to face closed shops or overcrowded areas.
 As such, you’ll want to avoid countries like Taiwan, China, and Hong Kong.
 Beachy options like Phuket and Bali are a good choice.

 It’s not all sun tanning and snorkelling, as Phuket has outdoor activities like canoeing through the blue waters of Phang Nga Sea and standing in the cold shower of Bang Pae waterfall.